AuroraSloan/libft/README.md

 # Standard library functions
 These functions work as described in the man page.

-<Enter>It was prohibited to to use any external functions except for "malloc" which was only allowed for strdup and calloc.
+It was prohibited to to use any external functions except for "malloc" which was only allowed for strdup and calloc.
 ||||||
 |------------|------------|-------------|------------|-------------|
 |ft_atoi     |ft_isacii   |ft_memcmp    |ft_strdup   |ft_strnstr   |